jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 The first three solutions can also be applied to the corresponding situation of removing elements when the buffer is empty.

-To expand upon the second complication, a race condition is caused when two threads of execution attempt to access a piece of data at the same time.
+The second complication is called a **race condition**, when two or more threads attempt to access a piece of data at the same time.
 Since bounded buffers are commonly used in multi-threaded cases, this is a common requirement for them.
 In short, thread-safety mechanisms must be employed to address this.

 Exploring all of the potential thread-safety mechanisms is beyond the scope of this post, but suffice it to say that a single